 MyUHC An example of the pages insurance companies offer, some of them with pricing information for subscribers.

-Here are three of the best pieces we’ve seen recently on the topic of buying prescriptions.
+Here are some of the best resources and pieces we’ve seen recently on the topic of buying prescriptions.

 Are those drug discount cards really a bargain?
 Maybe not.
 Listen to Richard J. Sagall, M.D., who wrote this post for costsofcare.org.